vukolka/libft/README.md

 # libft
 My implementation of standart C stdlib library.
+Use make in terminal to compile the library.